 FOURTH OF JULY PARADE: Those enrolled in the program for Week 2 may participate in the Orleans Parade as part of the JSP float.
 Details will be posted on this page by June 15.

-TUESDAY NIGHT JSP SOCIALS: The JSP offers activities such as movie & ice cream nights, sunset sailing, tie-dye parties, etc.
+TUESDAY NIGHT JSP SOCIALS: The JSP offers weekly Tuesday night social activities such as movie & ice cream nights, sunset sailing, tie-dye parties, etc.